Sibendra30/offers-ms-apis/README.md

  2. Maven must be installed.
  3. Add execution permission to start-up script file(if required).
  4. Corporate proxy should be taken care of
+ 5. TB_OFFER is created when during tomcat server start-up.
+This is non-persistent database.